 Little did he know what frustration was ahead.

-A few more completions left the Dolphins at the 23-yard line, setting up a game-winning, 40-yard attempt for Stoyanovich.
+A few more completions left Miami at the 23-yard line, setting up a game-winning, 40-yard attempt for Stoyanovich.

 "This has become a memorable Thanksgiving game," commentator Dick Enberg said as Stoyanovich lined up.
 It would soon move from memorable to immortal.

 Stoyanovich managed to execute his plant foot and kick follow-through smoothly this time.
 But just a second after leaving his cleat, the ball was swatted by the massive, leaping, right hand of Dallas lineman Jimmie Jones.
 The blocked kick sent Texas Stadium into a frenzied celebration.

 "We had ‘block right’ on and I was lined up one-on-one with their center," Jones said.
 "I just did a quick swim with him and I was able to get penetration and get my hands up [for the block].
 I thought the game was over with.
 Everybody was celebrating."

 As cameras swiveled to the joyous face of Dallas owner Jerry Jones, Miami players circled around the snow-covered ball hopelessly.
 According to professional football rules, if no player touches the ball after a blocked kick, the play is officially ruled dead and the other team gains possession.